petk/tidy-php/README.md

 ![Test workflow](https://github.com/petk/tidy-php/actions/workflows/tests.yaml/badge.svg)

-Script to tidy whitespace - trailign spaces and tabs, convert end of lines to LF or CRLF, trim trailing final newlines into a single newline and similar.
+Script to tidy whitespace - trailing spaces and tabs, convert end of lines to LF or CRLF, trim trailing final newlines into a single newline and similar.

 ## About